Kamran-it009/NAVTTC-Classes/Course/Day-9 (20-03-2025)/README.md

 ## 2️⃣ Shortcut of if-else (Ternary Operator)

-### 📘 Definition:
 A shortcut of if-else lets you write a quick decision in one line.
 It’s useful when you just want to check something and give one of two answers.

 ```python
 value_if_true if condition else value_if_false